JohnAD/RJSON/README.md

 42
 ```

+*This is a bare Number.
+RJSON does not allow this but JSON might or might not.*

 ```json
 "hello world"
 ```

+*This is a bare `string`.
+RJSON does not allow this but JSON might or might not.*

 ```json
 true
 ```

+*This is a bare boolean `true`.
+RJSON does not allow this but JSON might or might not.*

 ### `NUMBERS 1` - Numbers use a capital E if using an exponent